 Chris Argyris earlier research explored the impact of formal organizational structures, control systems and the management of individuals.
 The results of this earlier research can be found in two books namely Personality and Organization (1957) and Integrating the Individual and the Organization (1964).

 Chris Argyris and Donald Schön explored the concept of “learning systems” in depth as far as research and development are concerned.
 Both he and Donald Schön maintained certain ideas about the flexibility of people and organizations.

 These ideas have been further developed in the theory of “Organizational learning”.
-Schön and Agyris made their contributions to this by developing the theory of single- and double loop learning.
+Donald Schön and Chris Agyris made their contributions to this by developing the theory of single loop learning and double loop learning.
 Chris Argyris also developed with Peter Senge the Ladder of Inference, a powerful Decision Making tool.